ubidots/ubidots-php/README.rst

     $some_values = $new_variable->get_values(100);

-Getting a group of Data sources
+Getting a group of Data Sources
 --------------------------------

 If you want to get all your data sources you can a method on the ApiClient instance directly.
 This method return a objects Datasource array.